The guide to corporate credit card programs

 To use corporate cards, businesses are typically required to pay the full balance each month by enrolling in automatic payments deducted from their business bank account.
 That means there’s no possibility of carrying a balance on the card.
 Sometimes, you can also choose to automatically pay your balance once you're close to your spending limit.
 That way, you can make sure your cards never get declined.

-What happens if you use a corporate card for personal use?
+Can a corporate card be used for personal use?

 If you or an employee accidentally makes a personal charge on their corporate card, you can usually flag such an expense as accidental through your card provider’s platform.
 Once the expense has been flagged, you can initiate a repayment through the bank account that’s connected to your card.
 It may take a couple of business days to complete the process.